ClockWorkCosmos/JabberWocky/README.md

   Key's are composed of two parts
   1. External key ( a text file containing a randomly generated or custom created key )
   2. Internal / built-in master key ( a variable within the program )
-  3. The final character in each key is a magic number between 0 and 9

-  Keys are stored securely using a magic number (2) to adjust / increase ASCII values of each character in the key before storage
+  3. The final character in each key is a magic number between 0 and 9.
+Keys are stored using a magic number (2) to adjust / increase ASCII values of each character in the key before storage

 2. Data to encrypt / decrypt is imported
 3. Each character of the imported data, imported key, and master key are converted into their corresponding ASCII chart values